santinic/how2/README.md

 ## How does it work?
 Behind the curtain, the API use a couple of AI code-completion models (Salesforce CodeGen) retrained on Bash/Powershell commands.
-This is just the beginning,
+This is just the beginning, we are working on retraining the models to focus on the Command-Line experience.
-[we are looking for funding](https://how2terminal.com/invest) to build a much bigger thing.
-Currently, the AI mode is free for everybody: max 5 requests per day, 10 req / minute.
+Currently, the AI mode is free for everybody up to 5 requests per day.
 If you are a professional user [consider upgrading to a paid subscription](https://how2terminal.com/pricing).